chhh/chhh.github.io/src/content/post/2018-02-19-tethering-wifi-from-android-dns-problems.md

-+++
-date = 2018-02-19
-lastmod = 2018-02-19
+---
+date: "2018-02-19T00:00:00-08:00"
-draft = false
+draft: false
-tags = ["windows", "android", "wifi", "tethering"] title = "Solving problems with tethering wifi from an Android phone" math = true summary = """
+header:
+  caption: ""
+  image: ""
+lastmod: "2018-02-19T00:00:00-08:00"
+math: true
-If your tethered (from a phone to a *windows* computer) internet connection drops after a few seconds of being established, this post might be for you.
+summary: "\r\nIf your tethered (from a phone to a *windows* computer) internet connection\r\ndrops after a few seconds of being established, this post might be for you.\r\n"
-"""

-[header]
-image = ""
-caption = ""

-+++
+tags:
+- android
+- wifi
+- tethering
+title: Solving problems with tethering wifi from an Android phone
+---

 Once I tried to connect from Win10 to a hotspot running off Google Pixel 2 (Android 8.1.0)  connected to T-Mobile (tethering) and it worked for a while,